Dan-Yin113/dissertation-example/README.md

 This script implements the example case from the dissertation

-       Optimizing Gas Networks Using Path-Stability
+'Optimizing Gas Networks Using Path-Stability'

 by Dan Yin